peergramming/learning-bot/README.md

 is the documentation for `config.toml`.

 - `site_title`: Title of the website and bot.
+- `site_url`: The URL of the bot website, including port, used in issue tracker link.
 - `bot_private_access_token`: Bot account's private access token.
 - `checkstyle_jar_path`: Path for the checkstyle JAR file, must be downloaded separately.
 - `checkstyle_config_path`: Path for the checkstyle configuration file, provided by the project.